Phil Meadows Project

 Meadows is also proud to be endorsed by D’Addario Woodwind and Yanagisawa Saxophones.

 Phil Meadows is an experienced educator offering sessions across a plethora of areas of study.
-As an assistant lecturer at the University of Kent and a musical director for the National Youth Jazz Orchestra's Academy programme Meadows is used to working with musicians of all ages to achieve their goals.
+As a Lecturer in Music at the University of Kent and musical director for the National Youth Jazz Orchestra's Academy Programme Meadows is used to working with musicians of all ages to achieve their goals.
 He can also be seen as a core-faculty member on the Falmouth-Yamaha Jazz Summer School and has lead large-scale educational projects with Trinity Laban, Sage Gateshead's YMP and the Engines Orchestra as well as running workshops for Music For Youth, Leeds College of Music and teacher training sessions for Buckinghamshire LMT.
-Meadows offers one-to-one sessions in London and globally via Skype.
+Meadows offers one-to-one sessions from his home in London and globally via Skype.
 He is also available for workshops, as a consultant or for longer educational residencies and projects.
 Check out what Phil has to offer and feel free to get in touch if you want to know more.